samanklesaria/special_sauce/_posts/2024-12-03-Advent-Of-Code.md

 [Day 8](https://adventofcode.com/2024/day/8)

 ...
 I've realized that abstract descriptions of problems are increasingly going to be impossible to provide.
-Click the links to read problem descriptions.
+Click the links to read the true problem descriptions.

 ```julia
 function day8(img)